Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Approach

 where $W^{c} \in \mathbb{R}^{d\times 1}$ and $b^{c}$ is a scalar. $\sigma(\cdot)$ is the sigmoid activation function.
 This layer takes all question-answer pairs as input $[(Q,O_1),(Q,O_2),...,(Q,O_n)]$, and then the model assigns a score to each candidate.

-Here we use different paths to represent different functions.
-The coarse ranker creates a buffer as a bucket which is used to maintain the top-k passages ever seen before.
-According to $p_i$, passages are dynamically ranked through path S1 (ranking path).
-This path contains the functions shown below.
+Modeling all candidates directly will result in out-of-memory issues due to the large amount of list-context information that needs to be processed simultaneously.
+The model parameter size is very large, and the gradient state retained during the optimization process will double the memory usage.
+To solve this problem, we propose using different paths and caching mechanisms.
+Each path represents a different function that processes the data in a way that reduces memory usage.
+The coarse ranker creates a cache, used to store the top-k passages it has encountered previously.
+According to $p_i$, passages are dynamically ranked through path S1, which contains the function listed below.

-where ${\bf h}_0$ is the initial state of the empty bucket. ${\bf h}_t$ is the bucket state after $t$ step update and contains the selected passages. $\mathcal{K}(\cdot)$ denotes the ranking function.
+where ${\bf h}_0$ is the initial state of the empty cache. ${\bf h}_t$ is the cache state after $t$ step update and contains the selected passages. $\mathcal{K}(\cdot)$ denotes the ranking function.

 Prior early-stage models typically process all the candidates and then retain the top-k candidates which are also written to disk.
-Different from them, we incrementally maintain the bucket memory which only retains the top-k scoring QA pairs. k is a hyper-parameter.
-Then, path S2 (the remaining path of the QA pair) is used to connect the corresponding QA representation to the fine ranker.
-The path contains the function of the equation \eqref{path2}.
+Different from them, we dynamically maintain the cache which only retains the top-k scoring QA pairs where k is a hyper-parameter.
+The residual path S2 is used to connect the QA representation to the fine ranker, and it contains the function of the equation \eqref{path2}.

 where ${\bf O}_{:t}^{(c)}$ represents the $[O_1^{(c)},O_2^{(c)},...,O_t^{(c)}]$. ${\bf O}_{{\bf h}_t}^{(f)}$ is the matrix for top-k QA pairs. $^{(f)}$ denotes the fine ranker. $\mathcal{C}(\cdot)$ is the selection function.